LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 ##### Creating Registration Message

-A registration message is created by the Interoperability module when registering a sidechain on the mainchain, as specified in [LIP "Chain registration"][registration-LIP].
+A registration message is created by the Interoperability module when registering a sidechain on the mainchain, as specified in [LIP "Introduce chain registration mechanism"][registration-LIP].

 ##### Executing Registration Message